hzchirs/tappay-ruby/README.md

 ## Usage

-You need to setup env, partner_key and merchant_id.
+You can setup env, partner_key and merchant_id.
-The partner_key and merchant_id are optional, you could also specify them in request params.
+The partner_key and merchant_id are optional, thay could also be specified in request params.

 ```ruby
 TapPay.setup do |config|